wowgr8/HairSalon/README.md

 ### User Interface

-The web application will provide a form, which asks the user for the stylist's name, then asks the user for to enter a client and day.
+The web application will provide a form, which asks the user for the stylist's name, then asks the user to enter a client and the day they'd like to schedule.
 Once the client is entered, the user can choose a stylist for the client from a dropdown menu.
-The user can also add another stylist, enter a new client, or view a list of current clients for each stylist.
+The user can also add new stylists, enter a new client for an existing stylist, or view a list of current clients for each stylist.

 ## Project Setup/Installation Instructions